tobyornottobe/maraoz.github.io/_posts/2021-10-23-computational-contracts.md

 HOWEVER, I recently came across an alternative which I really, really liked:
 ✨**computational contracts**✨.

-It's more precise, unambiguous, complete, and it sounds less like a buzzword.
+It's more precise, unambiguous, complete, and it sounds less like a horrible marketing buzzword.
 A computational contract is a contract that is defined, enforced, and/or executed computationally.
 That's it!
 Clear and simple.

 I know it's probably too late to change how everyone calls <s>smart contracts</s> computational contracts, but I had to try.